-Skylanders Student Ambassadors are part of the Campus Life Crew at Sussex.
-They represent the

-College on campus and in the community, assist in planning campus events and activities, and mentor new students.
+Skylanders Student Ambassadors are part of the Campus Life Crew at Sussex and represent the college both on campus and in the community; assist in planning campus events and activities; and mentor new students.

+Applications for the Skylanders Student Ambassador Program are available in the Campus Life Office, located in the Student Center D105A.
 Skylanders Student Ambassadors are selected based on their commitment and desire to make a difference at Sussex!
-Students who serve as Ambassadors earn a Work Grant applied directly to their college account.
-Check the Campus Life (/campus-life/) page for the most up-to-date information and to download an application.
+Students that serve as Ambassadors earn a Work-Grant applied directly to their college account.